Your Skincare Routine

 When?
 Morning & night

 With?
 Your skin cleanser should be able to perform its function while maintaining the skin’s natural barrier.
 If your skin feels tight after using your cleanser, it’s time to switch to something more hydrating.
-Avoid anything too ‘foamy’ & basic Soap on your face so as not to dry out & compromise the skin’s protective barrier.
+Avoid anything too ‘foamy’.
+Avoid soap on your face, so as not to dry out & compromise the skin’s protective barrier.
 We prefer plant-based, milky cleansing lotions to hydrate & cleanse gently.

 When?
 When you like.
 Not everyone bothers to tone the skin, although providing you use a gentle toner it can help with hydration.

 With?
-We use OV naturals Beauty Waters to tone the skin.
-These are all-natural, plant-based floral waters made from the process of distillation of essential oils, these are gentle & aromatherapeutic, smell gorgeous & are beautifully refreshing.
-We love toning because it removes residues & dirt particles and also gives the skin a boost to encourage absorption of moisturiser.
+We use OV naturals Beauty Waters.
+These are all-natural, plant-based floral waters made from the process of distillation of essential oils.
+Gentle & aromatherapeutic, they smell gorgeous & are beautifully refreshing.
+We love toning because it removes residues & dirt particles and also gives the skin a boost to encourage the absorption of moisturiser.

 When?
 Occasionally, if you feel you need to.
 Maybe once a week?
 We advise against using anything too harsh, or too often.

 With?
-You're doing this to help removal of dry skin cells, which gives the skin a refreshed appearance & helps your products to absorb.
+You're doing this to help remove dry skin cells, which gives the skin a refreshed appearance & helps your products to absorb.

 The traditional way to exfoliate is to use a physical product.
 In recent years other products have flooded the market, such as acids & retinols, which exfoliate without physically scrubbing (many should be followed with a sunscreen so do read the label).

-If you're choosing a physical exfoliant, for your face, avoid ingredients such as ground apricot stones, for example which can be too abrasive.
+If you're choosing a physical exfoliant, for your face, avoid ingredients such as ground apricot stones, for example, which can be too abrasive.
 You could simply use a soft organic flannel or cloth to remove your cleansing lotion & gently buff the skin.
-Or wait for your therapist to do the work at your next facial treatment.
-One of our favourites, which you can experience in your Facial Treatments, is enzymatic fruit acids in a mask.
+Or wait for your therapist to do the work at your next Facial Treatment.

-With?
-Clay masks are sometimes seen as ‘old school’, but we love them.
+If you’re not sure where to start, a clay mask is a good bet.
+These are sometimes seen as ‘old school’, but we love them.
 They help to extract toxins from deep within pores and to nourish at the same time, leaving you feeling fresh and clean.
-We use these in our Facial Treatments.
-Also on our trolley is our enzymatic fruit mask which we discussed above.
-Plus a selection of product from independent, natural & organic brands that we love.
-So we have a choice & make your facial treatment a bespoke experience, for what you need on the day you visit.
+We often use these in our Facial Treatments if suitable for you, along with a selection of products from independent, natural & organic brands that we love.
+We make your facial treatment a bespoke experience, for what you need on the day you visit.

 When?
 There’s an ongoing debate about which stage you apply your facial oil.

-We would generally recommend the same for you, unless your skin barrier is compromised in some way or your skin is very dehydrated - in which case, we’d suggest moisturizer first.
+We would generally recommend the same for you unless your skin barrier is compromised in some way, or your skin is very dehydrated - in which case, we’d suggest moisturiser first.

 When?
 Morning & night.

 With?
 If your skin is dry, OV naturals Organic Face Cream.
-If you have oilier skin then choose a light moisturising cream or lotion.
+If you have oilier skin then you may wish to choose a lighter moisturising cream or lotion.

 When?
 Whenever the UV index is moderate to high and you'll be outside or next to a window.